acacereswright/acacereswright.github.io/index.markdown

 ## Education

-I hold a Bachelor's Degree in Cognitive Systems (Cognition and Brain Stream) with a minor in Psychology from the University of British Columbia, and am currently pursuing a Masters in Computer Science and Enginnering at the University at Buffalo (SUNY).
+I hold a Bachelors Degree in Cognitive Systems (Cognition and Brain Stream) with a minor in Psychology from the University of British Columbia, and am currently pursuing a Masters in Computer Science and Enginnering at the University at Buffalo (SUNY).

 ### Selected Coursework